 Who Is Mark Rylance?

 Mark Rylance (born January 18, 1960) is an actor who's found success on stage and screen.
 In 2016, he received the Academy Award for Best Supporting Actor for his role as a Soviet spy in Bridge of Spies.
-Prior to this, he was known for appearing in plays — including many successful Shakespearean roles — as well as his portrayal of Oliver Cromwell in television's Wolf Hall (2015).
+Prior to this, he was known for appearing in plays — including many successful Shakespearean roles — as well as his portrayal of Thomas Cromwell in television's Wolf Hall (2015).
 From 1995 to 2005, he served as artistic director of Shakespeare's Globe in London.
 He is married to composer Claire van Kampen.

 ‘Bridge of Spies,’ ‘Dunkirk’